Pizza for Bulking and Bodybuilding: Navigating Its Benefits and Drawbacks

 It helps slow the increase of blood sugar after a meal, increasing long-term energy levels and avoiding unpleasant sugar highs that come with refined foods such as white flour.

 Routine fiber consumption helps maintain healthy gut bacteria and prevent stomach problems in the short-term and long-term.
-In all, asking if pizza is good for bulking has the same pitfalls as asking can you eat anything on a calorie deficit because it fails to recognize the importance of anything other than calories.
+Ultimately, wondering whether pizza is suitable for bulking overlooks similar issues as assuming you can eat anything while on a calorie deficit, as it ignores factors beyond calorie content.

 Hitting a calorie goal in and of itself doesn’t make a diet healthy or unhealthy.